Generic selectors

 The advantage of using monozygotic twins in such a comparative case report is that beyond measurement error, all differences in skeletal growth can be assumed to be non-genetic and therefore environmental.

-It has been reported in the literature that the combined treatment of twin block and high pull headgear allows the anterior development of the mandible while limiting the anterior and downward development of the maxillary complex.[4,7,11] In the study, an increase of 4.8° in the angle between sella-nasion- A point (SNA) (5.63 mm increase on Nasion vertical- point A (NV-A)) was observed in Patient 2, while an increase of 1.9° (1.9 mm increase on NV-A) was observed in Patient 1 [Table 1].
+It has been reported in the literature that the combined treatment of twin block and high pull headgear allows the anterior development of the mandible while limiting the anterior and downward development of the maxillary complex.[4,7,11] In the study, an increase of 4.8° in the angle between sella-nasion- A point (SNA) (5.63 mm increase on Nasion vertical- point A (NV-A)) was observed in patient 2, while an increase of 1.9° (1.9 mm increase on NV-A) was observed in Patient 1 [Table 1].
 This is similar to the literature in which the combined twin block high pull headgear treatment prevents anterior growth of the maxilla.[7]
-In the superimpositions, downward growth of the maxilla and extrusion of the maxillary first molar was observed in Patient 2, while vertical growth of the maxilla and maxillary first molar was inhibited in Patient 1 using the occipital headgear.
+In the superimpositions, downward growth of the maxilla and extrusion of the maxillary first molar was observed in patient 2, while vertical growth of the maxilla and maxillary first molar was inhibited in Patient 1 using the occipital headgear.

 While the literature has reported positive treatment effects of removable functional appliances on mandibular length increase,[12,13] effective condyle growth, and mandibular growth,[14] Koretsi et al.[1] reported that the skeletal effect of removable functional appliances is minimal and of insignificant clinical importance when considering the natural growth pattern of patients without removable functional appliances.
-While an increase in the angle between sellanasion- B point (SNB) angle of 3.19° (7.61 mm increase on Nasion vertical- point B (NV-B)) was observed in Patient 1, an increase in the SNB angle of 2.31° (5.63 mm increase on NVB) was observed in Patient 2 [Table 1].
-In terms of functional treatment, some articles confirmed that more correction was achieved by dentoalveolar changes than by skeletal changes.[1,15]
+While an increase in the angle between sellanasion- B point (SNB) angle of 3.19° (7.61 mm increase on Nasion vertical- point B (NV-B)) was observed in patient 1, an increase in the SNB angle of 2.31° (5.63 mm increase on NVB) was observed in Patient 2 [Table 1].
+In terms of functional treatment, some articles confirmed that more correction was achieved by dentoalveolar changes than by skeletal changes.[1,15] In patient 1, the forward movement of the mandibular molars with the twin-block appliance was significantly obvious on superimposition [Figure 5].
+Considering the dentoalveolar findings of our study, it is suggested that the effects of the twin block high pull headgear combined treatment on the mandible are mainly dentoalveolar and supported by skeletal changes.

 Radiographs and superimpositions of patient 1 pre- and post-treatment. (a) Pre-treatment panoramic radiograph. (b) Pre-treatment lateral cephalometry. (c) Post-treatment panoramic radiograph. (d) Post-treatment lateral cephalometry. (e) Superimposition of pre-treatment (black) and post-treatment (red) cephalometric tracings was registered on sella nasion (SN) line at sella. (f) The maxillary superimposition of pre-treatment (black) and post-treatment (red) was registered on the palatal plane at anterior nasal spine (ANS). (g) The mandibular superimposition of pre-treatment (black) and post-treatment (red) was registered on the lingual aspect of the symphysis.